 1) All of our staff already undertake twice weekly "self-tests".

-3) Following 3 onsite tests, all students will be provided with home testing packs to be completed with their Parent/Carers on a twice weekly basis.
+3) Following any onsite tests, all students have access to home testing packs to be completed with their Parent/Carers on a twice weekly basis.
 The results are then submitted to Test & Trace and confirmed to the school.

 Home tests must be undertaken twice each week, we advise that this is on a Sunday and Wednesday evening, we will look to send reminder e-mails.
 The test itself is easy to complete, we have added below 2 useful pieces of information that will support you with the process: